Tākai Here partnership

 There are three Te Āti Awa marae in the region, Waiwhetu marae, Pipitea Marae and Te Tatau o te Pō marae.

-Read about Te Rūnanganui o Te Āti Awa’s strategic plan and more about them and their mahi.
+Read about Te Rūnanganui o Te Āti Awa’s strategic plan (2.78MB PDF) and more about them and their mahi.